-As a PCS licensee, the Company is subject to limited regulatory oversight by the APUC (E.G., in the areas of consumer protection and transfer of its licenses), although states are not permitted to regulate the rates of PCS and other commercial mobile service providers.
+As a PCS licensee, the Company is subject to limited regulatory oversight by the APUC (E.G., in the areas of consumer protection and transfer of its licenses), although pursuant to federal law states are not permitted to regulate the rates of PCS and other commercial mobile service providers.
 PCS licensees may also be subject to regulatory requirements of local jurisdictions pertaining to, among other things, the selling of tower facilities.